Me Without You (TobyMac song)

-"Me Without You" is a song by Christian hip hop-rock-pop musician TobyMac from his fifth studio album, Eye On It.
-It was released on June 12, 2012, as the first single from the album.
+"Me Without You" is a song by American Christian musician TobyMac from his fifth studio album, Eye On It.
+It was released on June 12, 2012, as the lead single from the album.
 It was the No. 10 most played song on Air 1 for the week of June 2, 2012.

 Track list

 Background

 The song was written by TobyMac, David Arthur Garcia and Christopher Stevens, and the song was produced by TobyMac and Garcia.

 Release

 "Me Without You" was digitally released as the lead single from Eye On It on June 12, 2012.

 Music video

 There is an official lyric video for "Me Without You" on YouTube.
-The official music video was released in 2013.
+The official music video was released in August 2013.
 The video shows Toby's son Truett turning on a video game console when suddenly his father appears on the screen singing the song.

 Remixes

 "Me Without You" has been remixed by several groups including Capital Kings and Telemitry.